fitztrev/docs/docs/local-setup/index.md

 ## Prerequisites

-Before beginning, please make sure you have the following tools installed, using your favourite package manager to install them where applicable.
+Before beginning, please make sure you have the following tools installed, using your favorite package manager to install them where applicable.

 ### Hardware